leticia-de-araujo/miniblog-API/README.md

 ## 1. Overview

-This API was developed for **LeadSoft Soluções Web's** Back-End technical test.
+This API was developed for a Back-End technical test.

 The API was structured around 4 Entities/Tables: